RevealBi/Documentation/docs/user/fields/calculated/date.md

 ---
-title: How to Use Date Calculated Fields in Slingshot
+title: How to Use Date Calculated Fields in Reveal
 _description: Learn how to use Date Calculated Fields to output different date and time information.
 ---